 - Have an evacuation plan – If you decide to evacuate, leave early.
 Check local forecasts and weather apps to ensure that you aren’t heading in the direction of the storm.
 Make sure your RV’s gas tank is full in the event of an evacuation.

-Tips for RV Campers Caught in a Severe Thunderstorm
+Tips for RV Campers Caught in Severe Weather

 The safest location during a severe thunderstorm is inside a large enclosed structure with plumbing and electrical wiring.
-While camping you may not have access to a space like this but there are still ways you can protect yourself.
+You may not have access to a space like this while camping but there are still ways you can protect yourself:

 - If you don’t have a building, take shelter in a car or truck.
 The National Weather Service (NWS) advises you to hunker down in a vehicle and keep the windows shut.
 Certain RVs can be blown over in high winds.
 If you have no other alternative, try to stay in a hallway or in an area that is away from windows and cabinets that can fly open.